Izardo/pands-project-2021/README.md

 ### Tools used

-##### Python 3.7
+<u>Python 3.7</u>
 Python is a widely used programming language, specifically in the world of data science.
 The language is known for its ease of use, extensive open-source libraries and active community.

-##### Python Libraries
+All of which optimise visualisation, understanding and presentation of data.

+<u>Python Libraries</u>
 NumPy, Pandas and Matplotlib are some of the most important libraries used in data analysis.

-NumPy - a core tool in scientific computing, it allows us to store and manipulate data as multidimensional array objects.
+NumPy - a core tool in scientific computing, it allows us to store and manipulate data as multidimensional array objects in Python.

 Pandas - for data manipulation and analysis.
 It reads and writes data while providing data structures (the DataFrame object) and tools for utilising numerical tables in python.

-##### Visual Studio Code
+Matplotlib - The Matplotlib library is used for data visualisation and creating graphical plots in Python and NumPy.
+Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.

+<u>Visual Studio Code</u>
 Also known as VSCode, it is an efficient code editor with convenient tools such as debugging, task running and version-contol.
 VSCode aims to facilitate developers with quick, effecient 'code-build-debug cycles'.[1]

-References:
+References: </br>
 [1] "Visual Studio Code FAQ" Visual Studio, 12 Apr 2021, code.visualstudio.com/docs/supporting/FAQ#:~:text=Visual%20Studio%20Code%20is%20a,such%20as%20Visual%20Studio%20IDE.
 ### 1.0 Introduction to Fisher’s Iris Data Set